kurko/smartest.vim/README.md

 `.smartest.ruby` and write in it what you want Smartest to run.
 Ideally put it in `.gitignore`.

-For example, if you're using Docker and is running the bash in a Tmux pane (e.g 1), you could press `<leader>r` and have it run it on the pane 1.
+For example, if you're using Docker and is running the bash in a Tmux window (e.g 1), you could press `<leader>r` and have it run it on window 1.
 Define `.smartest.ruby`:

     tmux send-keys -t 1 "time rspec --color --order random $filename" ENTER

+or a more complex example, checking that the first window is actually in a `test` environment and selecting that window:

+    tmux send-keys -t 1 "[ \"\$RAILS_ENV\" == \"test\" ] && time rspec --color --order random $filename" ENTER; tmux select-window -t 1

 These are the files you can use: